edyatl/analyzer-reporter/README.md

-# Python Logic Analyzer with Sigrok
+# analyzer-reporter - Python Logic Analyzer with Sigrok

-This Python program turns your Raspberry Pi into a logic analyzer using the Hantek 4032L USB-based 32-channel logic analyzer and Sigrok software.
+This Python program turns your Raspberry Pi into a logic analyzer using the [Hantek 4032L](https://sigrok.org/wiki/Hantek_4032L) USB-based 32-channel logic analyzer and [Sigrok software](https://sigrok.org/wiki/Main_Page).
 It allows you to capture signals, filter noise, measure pulse widths, plot signals, and save reports as PDF files on a USB flash drive.

 ## Features